Pelmet

 A pelmet (also called a "cornice board") is a framework placed above a window, used to conceal curtain fixtures.
 These can be used decoratively (to hide the curtain rod) and help insulate the window by preventing convection currents.
 It is similar in appearance to a valance, which performs the same function but is made of fabric.
 A pelmet can be made of plywood, and may be painted, or fabric covered.

+In kitchen design, a "light pelmet" or "light rail" is placed under cabinets to hide lighting.

 Exterior timber pelmets are a feature of some historic buildings, fitted on the outside of a window.
 These may be plain or decorative, with complex fretwork in some examples.
 These may be purely decorative, or serve to conceal an external blind mechanism.

 Due to the appearance of a pelmet, the term is often used to describe an extremely short skirt.